bagder/log/README.md

-The discussion continues on the curl-library list how or if we should create a way for libcurl users to have a system-level and an app-level so that "apps" can be controled by the system and the system can set options and prevent apps from setting options etc.
+The discussion continues on the curl-library list how or if we should create a way for libcurl users to have a system-level and an app-level so that "apps" can be controlled by the system and the system can set options and prevent apps from setting options etc.

 Still in a brain-storming state but it might lead to something fun.